wacncontent/CustomizeTool/removeCommentOutput2/articles/active-directory/active-directory-hybrid-identity-design-considerations-dataprotection-requirements.md

 Once you finish planning for data security, review [Determine multi-factor authentication requirements](/documentation/articles/active-directory-hybrid-identity-design-considerations-multifactor-auth-requirements) to ensure that your selections regarding multi-factor authentication requirements were not affected by the decisions you made in this section.

 ## Determine data protection requirements
 In the age of mobility, most companies have a common goal: enable their users to be productive on their mobile devices while on-premises or remotely from anywhere in order to increase productivity.
-While this could be a common goal, companies that have such requirement will also be concern regarding the amount of threats that must be mitigated in order to keep company’s data secure and maintain user’s privacy.
+While this could be a common goal, companies that have such requirement will also be concern regarding the amount of threats that must be mitigated in order to keep company's data secure and maintain user's privacy.
 Each company might have different requirements in this regard; different compliance rules that will vary according to which industry the company is acting will lead to different design decisions.

 However, there are some security aspects that should be explored and validated, regardless of the industry, which are explained in the next section.